 Ten days are not enough.
 You could be a whole month discovering this wonderful country.
 But at least you can take an idea that will leave you wanting more.

-From its charming capital with its ups and downs to the paradisiacal beaches of the Algarve, a road trip around Portugal will take us through unforgettable landscapes and sensations.
-So without further ado, I leave you with the Best Roadtrip around Portugal in 10 days.
+From its charming capital with its ups and downs to the paradisiacal beaches of the Algarve, a road trip around the best in Portugal will take us through unforgettable landscapes and sensations.
+So without further ado, I leave you with the Best in Portugal in a 10-day road trip.